Myanmar protests (2021–present): Arrests and charges

 On 13 February 2021, authorities have charged and issued arrest warrants under Article 505(b) of the law for seven high-profile individuals, namely Min Ko Naing, Kyaw Min Yu, Mg Mg Aye, Pencilo, Lynn Lynn, Insein Aung Soe, and Myo Yan Naung Thein, for allegedly defaming the state and threatening "public tranquility" through their social media posts.

 On 17 February 2021, authorities issued arrest warrants for several celebrities, namely Lu Min, Pyay Ti Oo, Ko Pauk, Na Gyi, Anegga, and Wyne, for encouraging civil servants to join the ongoing civil disobedience movement.
 More than 1,700 people had been arrested as of 4 March.
 On 2 April 2021, eleven individuals were arrested in Yangon after answering questions from a CNN television crew which had received permission to report in Myanmar, with three of these individuals still held as of 19 April 2021.

 On 3 March 2021, Associated Press journalist Thein Zaw and five other media workers were charged over their coverage of the protests, with a potential maximum penalty of three years imprisonment.
 On 24 March 2021, Thein Zaw was released from Insein Prison near Yangon, with all charges dropped.

-On 15 April 2021, security forces arrested Wai Moe Naing, one of the most prominent leaders of the protests, near the town of Monywa.
+On 15 April 2021, security forces arrested Wai Moe Naing, a member of the Monywa People's Strike Leading Committee and one of the most prominent leaders of the protests, near the town of Monywa.

-On 9 May 2021, the junta returned the body of poet and dissenter Khet Thi, who they said had died in detention.
+On 9 May 2021, the body of poet and dissenter Khet Thi was returned to his family, who said that he had died in detention.
 Many of his internal organs had been removed.